Who is Vitality Health Insurance?

 Corporate health insurance

-Corporate cover offers the same levels of coverage as Vitality's small business health insurance but provides additional resources to help you manage a larger workforce.
+Corporate cover offers the same levels of coverage as Vitality's small business medical insurance but provides additional resources to help you manage a larger workforce.
 It's available to businesses with more than 100 employees, so if you have between 100 and 249 staff, you can opt for either policy, choosing the features that you need most.
+You can manage your policy, add new starters and leavers via the Employer Zone digital platform, and you'll also have a dedicated client manager to help with any queries.

-The core coverage and optional extras on the corporate policy are broadly consistent with those available on the small business policy, so I won't go over them again here.
-However, a few additional items are covered by this policy.
+The core coverage and optional extras on the corporate policy are broadly consistent with those available on the small business policy, so I won't repeat them here.
+However, this policy covers a few additional items.

 yellow dividing line